 Top 3 Beach Holiday Destinations in Dalmatia, Croatia

 Croatia’s Dalmatia region is home to some of the finest beaches in Europe.
-Known for its crystal-clear waters and beautiful surroundings, Croatia is a number one destination for a summer holiday.
+Known for its crystal-clear waters and beautiful surroundings, Croatia is one of the top destinations for a summer holiday.
 During the summer months, there is rarely a cloud in the sky and daytime temperatures rarely drop below thirty degrees.
 Evenings and nights are pleasantly warm and perfect for exploring some of the many cultural treasures that this delightful little country has to offer.
 The peak season runs from June to the end of August although May and September are ideal times to go for those who want to avoid the extreme heat and the crowds of the summer.

-The only disadvantage about Brela is that it gets extremely overcrowded during the peak season.
+The only disadvantage of Brela is that it gets extremely overcrowded during the peak season.
 It is a popular place for families and romantic holidays although there is a backpackers’ hostel offering a fun summer party scene for those wanting a bit more liveliness.
-Only 15 kilometres away and easily reachable by bus, is the resort town of Makarska which offers some of the best nightlife, shopping and restaurants in the region.
+Only 15 kilometers away and easily reachable by bus, is the resort town of Makarska which offers some of the best nightlife, shopping, and restaurants in the region.
 If you want to avoid the crowds, it is best to head there in May or September.
-Most people will arrive via Split, forty kilometres to the north and easily reachable thanks to cheap flights from many European cities.
+Most people will arrive via Split, forty kilometers to the north and easily reachable thanks to cheap flights from many European cities.

 There is plenty to do in the region.
-Whether you prefer diving, jet skiing, windsurfing or snorkelling; there is something for everyone.
+Whether you prefer diving, jet-skiing, windsurfing or snorkeling; there is something for everyone.
 The triangular beach offers a great place to spend the afternoon enjoying the sun and sea and there are plenty of beach-side bars and restaurants offering good value food and drink.
 If you want to see historic sites, Bol also has something to offer, such as the ancient Venetian monastery.

 The most convenient way to enjoy a holiday on Zlatni Rat is to fly to the mainland city of Split and get a boat from there.
 You can also take a boat from various other towns along the coast including Omiš, Brela and Makarska, although these are generally one-day return excursions.